Zaltu/personax-lua-src/model/DOCUMENTATION/BATTLE.md

 Both of these are processed nearly identically, simply taken from different config file paths.
 - Spells are loaded from `data/spells/`
 - Physical attacks are loaded from the weapon files in `data/equip/weapons/` The data files are expected to contain an `activate` function, which is then called.
+Once the spells have been parsed, a generic check on all participants is performed to see if they are still alive.

 ### Elimination Processing
 There are two utility functions available to process the removal of a participant from the battle: